October VA Wine Month 750px

 Full biography

-Hi, I'm Emma a native Virginian living in the great city of Richmond.
-I love all things wine, food and travel related.
-Follow me as I guide you through all the best of Virginia.
+Hi, I'm Emma, a native Virginian living in the great city of Richmond.
+I love all things wine, food, and travel.
+Follow me as I guide you through the best of Virginia.

 x